InfoTok: Information-Theoretic Regularization for Capacity-Constrained Shared Visual Tokenization in Unified MLLMs: Proposed Method

 \subsubsection{Classical IB Formulation}

-From information-theoretic perspective, \(\mathcal{Z}\) learned by a MLLM can be viewed as IB formulation~\cite{DBLP:journals/corr/physics-0004057,DBLP:conf/itw/TishbyZ15}.
+From information-theoretic perspective, representation \(\mathcal{Z}\) learned by a multimodal model can be viewed as IB formulation~\cite{DBLP:journals/corr/physics-0004057,DBLP:conf/itw/TishbyZ15}.
 The IB framework posits that an optimal representation should capture only the information from the input that is relevant to predicting the output while discarding irrelevant information.

 Formally, given the input image $\mathcal{I}$ and the target $\mathcal{Y}^\mathcal{GT}$, the IB principle seeks to learn a visual latent representation $\mathcal{Z}$ by finding the infimum of the following Lagrangian: